rodrigoboni/apacheKafkaSpringBoot/README.md

 * Message Order
   * Kafka guarantee order of message delivery only at partition level
-  * By default Kafka broker distributes produced messagens through all partitions, and consumer polls messages from all partitions (to improve performance)
+  * By default Kafka broker distributes produced messages through all partitions, and consumer polls messages from all partitions (to improve performance)
-  * If order of messages is required, then this messages must be sended to the same partition
+  * If message delivery order is required, then these messages must be send to the same partition
-  * This could be done by setting a key / value to messages
+  * This could be achieved by setting a key / value to messages
-  * All messages with the same key value are persisted in the same partition (when the first message arrives the kafka broker algorithm determines wich partition must be used)
+  * All messages with the same key / value are persisted in the same partition (when the first message arrives the kafka broker algorithm determines wich partition will be used)
   * To send a message with key:
     ```
     bin/kafka-console-producer.sh --broker-list localhost:9092 --topic test-topic --property "key.separator=-" --property "parse.key=true"